Pometry/Raphtory/docs/user-guide/getting-started/1_intro.md

 To start the Raphtory UI you need to:

-1. Create a [GraphServer](../../../reference/raphtory/Modules/graphql/Classes/GraphServer/#raphtory.graphql.GraphServer) and client.
+1. Create a [GraphServer][raphtory.graphql.GraphServer] and client.
     - Every `GraphServer` needs a working directory, you can name this anything.
-2. Start the server and get a [RaphtoryClient](../../../reference/raphtory/Modules/graphql/Classes/GraphServer/#raphtory.graphql.RaphtoryClient).
+2. Start the server and get a [RaphtoryClient][raphtory.graphql.RaphtoryClient].
 3. Send the relevant graphs to this client (in this case you only have one graph available).

 /// tab | :fontawesome-brands-python: Python